 Most pensions employ an investment strategy called life-styling so that your money is gradually moved from high to low risk as you move closer to retirement age.

 The amount of control you have over the level of risk will depend on the sort of pension you have.

-You are more likely to be able to specify the level of risk if you hold a personal pension, company pension schemes are usually all invested on your behalf by a fund manager, although it is still worth checking that this is the case.
+You are more likely to be able to specify the level of risk if you hold a personal pension.
+Although company pensions offer you some choices, most savers will be in a default fund.

 If you are unsure if paying into a pension is your best option there are some alternative ways to save for retirement that you might want to consider - although some of them are more realistic than others!